-Institutional reforms, which strengthen executive constraints permit us to test directly the prediction of our theoretical model with its emphasis on checks and balances.
-As discussed at the end of Section 2, however, higher expected turnover may also trigger contemporaneous complementary reforms to other features of political institutions, especially those that effectively extend or secure the franchise.
+Reforms of other aspects of political institutions Another possible interpretation of our findings is that what we are really picking up generalized reforms towards greater democracy, rather than executive constraints as stressed by the theory.
+Indeed, as discussed at the end of Section 2, higher expected turnover may also trigger contemporaneous complementary reforms to other aspects of political institutions, especially those that effectively extend or secure the franchise.
 We now explore this issue empirically.